tsoiferm/Banana-Freshness-Classification-App/README.md

 The model is compiled with an Adam optimizer, a sparse categorical cross entropy loss function (sparse because the classes are integers, not vectors), and accuracy is defined as the metric.
 The model is traied with 15 epochs.

+Accuracy is used as the metric as the dataset is balanced (there is an equal number of samples in each class).

 Used Python, Flask, TensorFlow, Keras, HTML, CSS, NumPy, Matplotlib

 **Dataset Citation:**